xploreweb/Networking-for-Web-Developers/README.md

 To do the exercises in this course, I'm using Linux-based hosting service https://cloud.google.com/shell

-# From Ping to HTTP
+# FROM PING TO HTTP
 Ping is an individual 'package' what will be sent to an exact computer and back to sender.
 Ping can give us information:
 - Our computer has Internet access
 - The destination computer - is up and running